Answers To Frequently Asked Questions About The Budget

 Source of Data Used in Chart: California Department of Education

-If the district can cover its expenses this year, then what’s the problem?
+If the district can cover its expenses for the year, then why was the budget disapproved?

-The County Superintendent is required by law to provide fiscal oversight of the district’s finances to ensure the district is meeting the state mandated requirement to maintain two (2) percent in reserve in Fiscal Years 2018-19, 2019-20 and 2020-21.
-Based on the District’s Third Interim Budget Report, the district is projected to run out of cash by October 2020.
+The County Superintendent is required by law to provide fiscal oversight of the district’s finances to ensure the district is meeting the state mandated requirement of maintaining at least two (2) percent in reserves (i.e. rainy day fund) for the adopted budget and in the two subsequent fiscal years.
+The District has not adopted a budget that maintains the required 2% reserves in subsequent years.

 How much does the district need to cut to balance its budget?